ambirpatel/Time-Seiries-Analysis/README.md

 ## Evaluation Metric:

-Root Mean Squre Error (RMSE) is the evaluation metric for this contest
+Root Mean Squre Error (RMSE) is the evaluation metric for this problem.